Vian061/Subur-Goods-Delivery-Interface/Subur.Goods.Delivery/README.md

 # Flow
 The flow of the project is as follows:<br>
 1. Get the list of delivery orders from the database
-1. Store the data into subur SQL Server Internal Message in MPSJ Integration Database with message type = 11012
+1. Send the data to the Subur B2C Service API
+1. The data will proceed by the Subur B2C Service API

 # Specs